-The Company had cash and liquidity OEICs of approximately £42 million at the year-end.
+The Company held cash and liquidity OEICs of approximately £18 million at the year-end.
 This asset class is conservatively managed to take minimal or no capital risk.
+The average 7 day yield on the liquidity OEICs was 5.17 per cent at the end of the year.

-ESG highlights
+ESG Highlights

 During the year we have conducted our second ESG survey of our unquoted portfolio companies, to identify how these companies think about ESG and which ESG data is already being reported and monitored.
-Further details on our ESG approach and policies can be found on pages 20 to 28 in the strategic report.
+Further details on our ESG approach and policies can be found on page 28 in the strategic report.